hossbeast/fab/libxapi/README.md

 ## Features

-* For various backtrace options, see xapi/trace.h
+* For rendering backtraces, see xapi/trace.h
 * To catch an error during unwinding, inspect it, and conditionally discard it, see xapi_calltree_unwind
 * To serialize/deserialize a calltree, see xapi_calltree_freeze / memblk.h